-This course is usually taken in conjunction with CFM-207.
+During the second year, non-primary care students may select either COMMFAM-205 or a combination of COMMFAM-207 and MEDICINE 207.
+Primary care students may complete the neurology clerkship during their fourth year.
 Weight: 4.
 Chilukuri

-MED-210C.
-Advanced General Medicine (Duke/Durham-VA).
+MEDICINE-210C.
+Advanced General Medicine (Duke).
 (1) Course Goals: To expand the experience and knowledge gained during the second year medicine clerkship.
-Primary - Providing additional experience in the management of hospitalized patients with a wide variety of general internal medical problems.
-Secondary - Developing a comprehen sive understanding of the pathophysiology of the common problems encountered on an internal medicine inpatient service.
-This course is recommended for visiting students and Duke students who receive a grade of straight Pass in MED 205C.
-(2) How Goals Are Achieved: Students are assigned to one of the general medical wards at either Duke or the VA Hospital.
+Primary - To provide additional experience in the management of hospitalized patients with a wide variety of general internal medical problems.
+Secondary - To develop a comprehensive understanding of the pathophysiology of the common problems encountered on an internal medicine inpatient service.
+This course is recommended for visiting students and Duke students who receive a grade of straight Pass in MEDICINE 205C.
+(2)

+How Goals Are Achieved: Students are assigned to one of the general medical wards at Duke Hospital.
 They are assigned patients in rotation with the second year students on the service and are expected to perform and complete an initial evaluation, develop a care plan, write the orders (to be countersigned by the intern), present the patient at teaching rounds, and follow the patient throughout the hospital course.
 Students are assigned three to five patients per week and are expected to do outside reading on each.
-The student may be advanced to the subinternship level during the eight week period at the recommendation of the chief medical resident.
+Students may be advanced to the subinternship level during the eight week period at the recommendation of their resident, attending, and chief medical resident.
 (3) Methods of Evaluation: The evaluation form is made available to each student at the beginning of the rotation.
 There are formal mid-term and final evaluations.
 No final exam is given.
-Requests for Duke or Durham VA rotation are accepted on first-come, first-served basis.
-Call 681-6745.
 Credit: 10.
 Enrollment: max 6.
+Muir and staff

-Waugh and staff rience at the intern level.
-(2) How Goals Are Achieved: Students are assigned to one of the two inpatient services (Duke or VA) and are supervised by a second or third year internal medicine resident.
+MEDICINE-211C.
+Internal Medicine Subinternship (Duke/Durham Regional Hospital).
+(1) Course Goals: To provide an internal medicine inpatient care experience at the intern level.
+(2) How Goals Are Achieved: Students are assigned to an inpatient service at Duke or Durham Regional Hospital.
+These services include the general medicine services at both hospitals, and the students are supervised by internal medicine residents.
+Alternative services include the MICU, CCU, Cardiology, and Hematology/ Oncology.
+Supervision on these services is provided by internal medical residents and subspecialty fellows.
 The student functions as an intern on that service with the exception that orders must be countersigned by a medical house officer.
 A pager and sleep-in facilities are available.
-No other medical intern is assigned to the subintern's patient.
-The number of patients assigned is determined by the supervising resident with anticipated increases over the four weeks.
-(3) Methods of Evaluation: Students are evaluated by their resident and senior staff attending.
+The supervising resident or fellow determines the number of patients assigned with anticipated increases over the four weeks.
+(3) Methods of Evaluation: Students are evaluated by their residents, fellows, and senior staff attending.
 The evaluation form is made available to each student at the beginning of the rotation.
-There is a formal evaluation at two weeks and an informal evaluation at four weeks.
+There is a formal evaluation at four weeks.
 No final exam is given.
-Prerequisites: available only to Duke medical students who receive grades of Honors or P+ in MED 205C.
-Students must obtain the written permission of Dr. Robert Waugh to register for or drop this course.
-Call 681-6745.
-Students may indicate a preference for Duke or the VA Hospital on a first-come, first-served basis but ultimate assignments to one institution or another will be made on the basis of factors such as team availability and patient census.
-Credit: 5 or 10.
-Enrollment: max 13.
-Haynes and staff
+Prerequisites: Available only to Duke medical students who receive grades of Honors or Pass+ in MEDICINE 205C.
+Credit: 5.
+Enrollment: max 17.
+Muir and Staff

-MED-211C.
-Internal Medicine Subinternship (Duke/Durham-VA-Durham Regional Hospital).
-(1) Course Goals: To provide an internal medicine inpatient care expe-